osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 * When changes were made to a type (basically – any change):

   * You modified a name or description of the type or one of its properties
-  * You added, removed, renamed a property
+  * You added, removed, or renamed a property
-  * You changed a type of a property (i.e. from number to string, etc.)
+  * You changed a type of a property (that is, from number to string, and so on)

 * When changes were made to a container

-  * You redefined container typeid to another dynamic type
+  * You redefined container typeid to another dynamic type definition

 * When changes were made to a data (except that of data values that you send to containerids):

-  * You redefined asset typeid to another static type
+  * You redefined asset typeid to another static type definition
   * You changed anything that you previously sent in the "__LINK" object

+**What to clean up**

 1. Relay's temporary cache location.
    Stop the Relay process.
-By default, if not chosen during Relay setup, temporary data will be stored in
+By default, if not chosen during Relay setup, temporary data will be stored in ``\%ProgramData\%\\OSIsoft\\Tau\\Relay.ConnectorHost``.
-   \%ProgramData\%\\OSIsoft\\Tau\\Relay.ConnectorHost.
 Delete this folder.
-   Deleting this folder will remove all cache for all producers.
+   Deleting this folder removes all cache entires for all producers.

 2. PI Server AF Database that you use to create your AF asset structure.
-   In PI System Explorer, open Library, expand Templates/Element Templates.
+Using PI System Explorer, perform the following:

+*   Open Library, expand Templates/Element Templates.
 Delete all templates with names starting with "OMF".
+*   Open Library, expand Templates/Enumeration Sets.
+Delete all enumerations with names starting with "OMF".
-   In PI System Explorer, open Elements, expand Elements root node.
-Delete all elements and their children elements that has names of you OMF application instances registrations.
+*   Open Elements, expand Elements root node.
+Delete all elements and their children elements that have names of your OMF application instances registrations.
-   In PI System Explorer, check-in all your deletion changes.
+*   Check in your changes.

-3. PI Data Archive PI points that were created once you sent container data values.
+3. PI Data Archive PI points that were created after the container data values were sent.
-   In PI System Management Tool, open Points/Point Builder.
-Search for PI tags that has names starting with your OMF application instance registration.
-Delete all of them.
+   In the PI System Management Tool, open Points/Point Builder.
+Search for and delete all PI tags that have names starting with your OMF application instance registration name.

-  * Operation #1 is required always.
+  * Operation #1 is always required.
   * Operation #2 is required if your application defines and links static types.
-  * Operation #3 is required if you previously sent data values to containers.
+  * Operation #3 is required if you had previously sent data values to containers.